Coffeeland: 9 Ways Disney and Universal’s Theme Parks Disguise Starbucks in Plain Sight

 Image: Disney

-That’s why Starbucks’ arrival in Epcot wasn’t fretted over, but celebrated.
-True to expectactions, Starbucks’ touch massively modernized Fountain View.
+That’s why Starbucks’ 2013 arrival in Epcot wasn’t fretted over, but celebrated.
+True to expectations, Starbucks’ touch massively modernized Fountain View.
 The building’s walls were pushed out (more or less eliminating the restaurant’s outdoor seating with its eponymous fountain view) but the reward was a sleek, colorful, and – dare we say? – futuristic spot for a morning coffee.
 The new Starbucks featured a glowing wave ceiling with glass and wood accents throughout.

 While California Adventure and Magic Kingdom’s historic, story-based Starbucks use an old-school vintage brass logo, Epcot’s went just the opposite direction, adapting a specially-approved transluscent version of Starbucks’ fabled siren.
 It was a cool, smart way of identifying the brand amid Future World’s stylized aesthetic.

-At the bi-annual D23 Expo in 2019, Disney announced an ambitious reimagining of the style and substance of Future World.
+At the biannual D23 Expo in 2019, Disney announced an ambitious reimagining of the style and substance of Future World.
 The transformation would include the unfortunate removal of the iconic Fountain of Nations, which would leave Fountain View without a fountain or a view.
 That’s fine, of course, since all of the Innoventions West building would be torn down, too.

 On September 7, 2019, the third Disney Parks Starbucks to open became the first to close.
 Don’t worry – Starbucks was relocated to a temporary, walk-up-only spot closer to the park’s entrance, opening just in time for holiday crowds in December 2019.
-Once all is said and done, the new Epcot’s “World Celebration” realm will undoubtedly feature a permanent Starbucks in a much more prominent location.

 4. Disneyland